Artefact2/eve-launcher/README.md

 Known issues
 ============

-* The character name quiz is not implemented at the moment.
-If you encounter this issue, try logging in to EVE Gate in your browser from the same computer, and retry launching the launcher.

 * This launcher assumes your client is up-to-date.
 If your client is not up-to-date, you can run the vanilla launcher or run the repair tool.